yacoub05/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
 * What is the port number?
+4000
-* What is the path?
+* What is the path? admin
-* What are the query parameters?
+* What are the query parameters? it doesnt have one
-* What is the fragment?
+* What is the fragment? there is no fragment

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? lehman.edu
-* What is the port number?
+* What is the port number? no port number
-* What is the path?
+* What is the path? academics/mathematics-computer-science
-* What are the query parameters?
+* What are the query parameters? index.php
-* What is the fragment?
+* What is the fragment? no fragment

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? en.wikipedia.org
-* What is the port number?
+* What is the port number? no port number
-* What is the path?
+* What is the path? wiki
-* What are the query parameters?
+* What are the query parameters?Greek_alphabet
 * What is the fragment?
+GLyph_variants`

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+SECURE

-Why is HTTPS better than HTTP?
+Why is HTTPS better than HTTP? it is better because it is more secure and all communications is encrypted

-Should all web pages use HTTPS?
+Should all web pages use HTTPS? yes all webpages should use  https because the user would feel more confident

 ## Webpages